crispinprojects/speakingcalendar/README.md

 or double click on the "talkcalendar" file.
 Talk Calendar must have executable permissions to execute.
 Right click it and choose Properties->Permissions and tick allow "Executable as Program".

+To add Talk Calendar to the system menu modify the "talkcalendar.desktop" entry file provided in the download.
+A desktop entry for an application, or .desktop file, provides metadata about an application such as its name, icon, command to execute and other properties.
+For user-specific applications desktop files can be located locally in the ~/.local/share/applications/ directory.
+Local user entries take precedence over system entries.

-To add Talk Calendar to the system menu modify the "talkcalendar.desktop" template file provided in the download which is shown below.
-Use your own user name and the  directory location for the Talk Calendar executable.
-The "Path" variable  defines where the Talk Calendar executable and  calendar database are located.
+The "talkcalendar.desktop" file is shown below.
+You need to modify this using your own user name and directory locations.
+The Icon variable specifies the path to the icon file associated with application.
+The Exec variable defines the command to execute when launching an application.
+The Path variable tells the system where to look for the executable and in this case the calendar database.
+In a .desktop file, you need to use absolute and full paths.

 ```
 [Desktop Entry]
-Version=0.1.1
+Version=0.2.4
 Type=Application
 Name=Talk Calendar
 Comment=Talking calendar